miqnni/rts-vending-machine/README.md

 ## Description

-This project models a beverage vending machine using AADL (Architecture Analysis & Design Language).
-The system is composed of multiple interconnected hardware and software components, enabling user interaction, beverage preparation, and resource management.
+This project is an AADL (Architecture Analysis & Design Language) model of a vending machine with hot and cold beverages.
+The system consists of multiple interconnected components - both hardware and software - enabling users to make payments in cash (coins and notes) or by credit card and select drinks that will be automatically prepared.

 ### General